feugy/melodie/README.md

 - Chokidar has a "limitation" and [triggers for each renamed or moved file an 'unlink' and an 'add' event](https://github.com/paulmillr/chokidar/issues/303).
 The implication on Mélodie were high: moved/renamed files would disappear from playlists.
 Ty bypass the issue, Mélodie stores file inodes and buffer chokidar events: when a file is removed, Mélodie will wait 250ms more, and if another file is added with the same inode during that time, will consider it as a rename/move.

+- The mono-repo endeavour.
+My goal was to split code in various reusable packages: a UI and core that would not depend on Electron, and could be used in both Web and Desktop context, and two apps: an Electron-based desktop application and the Github-page site.
+As developer I would expect the ability to hoist as many modules

+  - runing jest with pnpm does not work at all.
+  - lerna is a pain when it comes to hoisting deps.
+  - svelte-jester and preprocess absolutely don't work with yarn@2
+  - yarn@1 works fine but brings very little commands (just a little more than npm@7)
+  - npm@7 must install peer deps in legacy mode and does not offer any sugar for multi-package commands.
+All deps must be manually added to package.json, because install command MUST be run at root level
+    Electron-builder does not like monorepo either: author, description and other metadata must be copied from root package.json to apps/desktop/package.json.
+The Electron version must be fixed because node_modules are hoisted.
+The package.json name MUST be `melodie` :(
+    Caveats: always run `npm i --legacy-peer-deps` AT ROOT level.
+Running npm or npx command inside packages would re-create `node_modules`
+    Ensuring the same version in all packages and dependencies similarities must be done manually

+- svelte-spa-router, and its dependency on regexparam, has been bother me for a very long time.
+When ran with jest, svelte-spa-router files must be transpiled by Svelte compiler, but they import regexparam as esm, and this lib doesn't expose such binding.
+One must replace the import with require, and this must only be done during test, because rollup will handle it properly.
+  When receiving errors from svelte-jester, don't forget to clean jest cache with --cleanCache CLI option.

 #### How watch & diff works

 - on app load, trigger diff